A portable and flexible implementation of the Wang--Landau algorithm in order to determine the Density of States: Simulations and computational procedures

 As a last study case, we use the embedded atom model (EAM) interatomic potential.
 The EAM is widely used in metallic systems, and incorporate a local density on the atomic interaction.
 A generalized form of this type of potential es given by

 where $r_{ij}$ is the distance between atoms $i$ and $j$, $\phi_{\alpha\beta}$ is a pair-wise potential function, $\rho_\beta$ is the contribution to the electron charge density from atom $j$ of type $\beta$ at the location of atom $i$, and $F$ is an embedding function that represents the energy required to place atom $i$ of type $\alpha$ into the electron cloud.
-Despite this kind of potentials have been widely used~\cite{daw1984,DAW1993251,ACKLAND2020544}, they are still highly time-consuming on computational procedures.
-Testing this results, help us to define in an accurate way the scalability of our implementation of the WL-algorithm.
+Even when this kind of potentials have been widely used~\cite{daw1984,DAW1993251,ACKLAND2020544}, they are still highly time-consuming on computational procedures, and therefore they provide a useful testing ground in order to define in an accurate way the scalability of our implementation of the WL-algorithm.
 The parameters used in the simulations are the ones that fit the energies for Fe atoms~\cite{malerba2010}.
 The results are presented in Fig.~\ref{eam}.
-To the best of our knowledge, there are no previous WL simulations on EAM systems.
+The WL algorithm has been tested on EAM models previously~\cite{Perera2016, ALEKSANDROV201079}, presenting an accurate estimation of the DOS.
+The number of steps per second for this system is $6.32\pm 0.12$.